FLORIDA CONTRACTORS - BUYER BEWARE- DON'T GET BURNT!

 · Will you be using subcontractors on this project?
 If yes, ask to meet them, and make sure they have current insurance coverage and licenses, if required.
 Also ask them if they were paid on time by this contractor.
 A "mechanic's lien" could be placed on your home if your contractor fails to pay the subcontractors and suppliers on your project.
 That means the subcontractors and suppliers could go to court to force you to sell your home to satisfy their unpaid bills from your project.
 Protect yourself by asking the contractor, and every subcontractor, for a lien release or lien waiver.

 · What types of insurance do you carry?
-Contractors should have personal liability, worker's compensation (only if they are insuring company employees), and property damage coverage.
-Ask for copies of insurance certificates, and make sure they're current.
+Contractors should have personal liability, property damage coverage, & worker's compensation (only if they are insuring company employees).
+Ask for copies of their liability & personal property insurance certificates, and make sure they're current.
 Avoid doing business with contractors who don't carry the appropriate insurance.
-Otherwise, you'll be held liable for any injuries and damages that occur during the project.
+Otherwise, you'll be held liable for things that could go wrong and damages that may occur during the project.

 Talk with some of the remodelers former customers.
 They can help you decide if a particular contractor is right for you.
 You may want to ask:

 · Can I visit your home to see the completed job?

 · Were you satisfied with the project?
 Was it completed on time?

 · Did the contractor keep you informed about the status of the project, and any problems along the way?

 · Were there unexpected costs?
 If so, what were they?